bodywork-ml/bodywork-core/docs/cli_reference.md

 ## Manage Cronjobs

-Bodywork can schedule workflows to run periodically on a schedule.
-These workflows are managed by workflow-controllers started on your k8s cluster.
+Workflows can be executed on a schedule using Bodywork cronjobs.
+Scheduled workflows will be managed by workflow-controllers that Bodywork starts automatically on your k8s cluster.

 ### Get Cronjobs